Learning to Prevent Monocular SLAM Failure using Reinforcement Learning: Experimentation

-Once the Q values are learnt, we use it in the action filter to classify actions as breaking or non breaking.
+Once the Q values are learnt, we use it in the Action Filter to classify actions as failing or not.
 The optimal quality threshold for the Action Filter would precisely classify state-action pairs into SLAM failures/non-failures.
 The quality threshold was chosen based on the primary objective of minimizing false positives (unsafe actions classified as safe) and a secondary objective of minimizing false negatives (safe actions classified as unsafe).
-Analysis of incidence of PTAM breakages and non-breakages for various Q values is shown in Fig. \ref{q_break_nonbreak} along with the chosen threshold of -10.
+From our experiments, we found a threshold of -10 to be suitable for achieving good performance.

-The most important validation of the learning process is the effectiveness of the Action Filter in avoiding SLAM breakages.
-This is seen in Fig. \ref{break_q_fall}.
-We see the increase in the average number of steps to SLAM failure with respect to the number of steps used during the incremental $\epsilon$-greedy training phase.
-Initially the variance is high due to a high level of randomness.
-As exploitation increases, the variance in the data also decreases.
-It can also be seen that as the steps used for training increase, the number of steps till SLAM failure increase as well.
-This implies that the Action Filter becomes increasingly effective at avoiding breakages and the probability of executing an unsafe action drops significantly.
+The main takeaway is that the training was performed on a single map and was seamlessly applied on various maps of varying structure and sizes, without the need for retraining.
+The same Q-values learnt using PTAM were able to be applied directly to ORB-SLAM as well, by just changing the thresholds.
+This highlights the effectiveness of our map-agnostic approach and also shows that it can be effortlessly applied to different Monocular SLAM algorithms as well.